ios-xr/Solenoid/README.md

 [exaBGP] (https://github.com/Exa-Networks/exabgp) is used for reading BGP updates.
 Exabgp is a tool for monitoring BGP network announcements, withdrawals, etc. and it triggers the gRPC changes based on these updates.

+Please refer to the [Wiki](https://github.com/ios-xr/Solenoid/wiki) for further documentation.

 #### Current Limitations: